-First Things First: Renting or Buying a motorbike
+Renting or Buying a Motorbike in Vietnam

 - Not dependent on when you have to return the bike

 - Risk of bike breaking down

 - Time it takes to sell the bike again

 So yes, overall, there are many advantages for buying a motorbike.
 My main reason to buy a motorbike or tell someone to buy a motorbike would be the feeling of freedom.
 Once you buy a motorbike it is completely yours, you can paint it, pimp it, take it apart, fix it….
 Whatever you desire.
 You do not have to take into account that you have to bring the motorbike back on a certain day, you are free to roam wherever and for as long as you feel like!
 How about we look at the advantages and disadvantages of renting a motorbike:

 - Less risk of having costs concerning the bike

 - Don’t have to spend time on selling the bike

 - Less Freedom